 Another exciting initiative, said Rauch, was the creation of a new database—a Partners Healthcare-wide “Bio-Bank” in which patients volunteer their blood samples and complete a health information survey to help researchers understand how mental and physical health is affected by genes.
 He noted that, to date, McLean has recruited more than 200 patients to participate in the program.

 Rauch added that the hospital recently completed its seven-year strategic plan, which included officially launching all seven divisions and finalizing its new leadership structure to include a chief academic officer, chief scientific officer, and chief medical officer.

-Also addressing the audience was Randy P. Auerbach, PhD, ABPP, director of the Child and Adolescent Mood Disorders Laboratory and director of Clinical Research for the Simches Division of Child and Adolescent Psychiatry.
+Also addressing the audience was Randy P. Auerbach, PhD, ABPP, director of the Child and Adolescent Mood Disorders Laboratory and director of Clinical Research for the Simches Center of Excellence in Child and Adolescent Psychiatry.
 His presentation, “Toward Understanding Why Depressed Adolescents Suicide,” discussed his research that focuses on identifying specific biological markers to help determine why some depressed adolescents engage in suicidal behaviors while others do not.

 The meeting concluded with staff and board members breaking into nine different roundtable discussions led by McLean’s division chiefs and program directors and tours of the McLean Imaging Center and the Harvard Brain Tissue Resource Center.